ukri-excalibur/excalibur-tests/README.md

 `spack-environments/generic`.
 In any case, you can always make the benchmarks use a different Spack environment by setting the environment variable `EXCALIBUR_SPACK_ENV` described above.

+### System-specific flags

+While the aim is to automate as much system-specific configuration as possible, there are some options that have to be provided by the user, such as accounting details, and unfortunately the syntax can vary.
+The file [`SYSTEMS.md`](./SYSTEMS.md) contains information about the use of this framework on specific systems.

 ## Contributing new systems or benchmarks